 On completion, the Participant returns the Logbook to Site Skills training for verification.
 A statement of Attainment will then be issued and the Full GI Passport will be awarded by ESQ.

-On completion of the theory training, participants will be issued with a Statement of Attendance for the 6 units of competency and an Interim GI Passport (Valid for 12 months).
+On completion of the theory training, participants will be issued with a Statement of Attendance for the 6 units of competency.
+Results will also be uploaded to ESQ’s Skills Pass portal where employers can search and verify competencies until you are issued with a GI card from ESQ.

 Participants who demonstrate competency by passing both the theory and practical assessments with prior industry experience will receive a Statement of Attainment in completion of the ESQ Standard 11 Generic Induction – Surface Mining Program and a ESQ photographic GI Passport which is valid for 5 years.

-Participants who fail to complete the Practical Skills Assessment/ Workplace Experience Logbook within the 12 months will be required to complete the course again for an additional fee.
+Participants who are unable to complete the Practical Skills Assessment/ Workplace Experience Logbook within the 12 months will be required to complete the course again for an additional fee.

 Please refer to our Refund Policy